maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 This increases availability by allowing an operation to resume after a component has failed.

 A component consuming messages from a queue can process messages at a steady rate.
-This rate can be increased by scaled the component, ensuring the rate isn't so high we start overwhelming downstream resources such as databases.
+This rate can be increased by scaling the component, ensuring the rate isn't so high we start overwhelming downstream resources such as databases.

 This pattern introduces some complications to be aware of
 - **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must add a request identifier and de-duplicate